-Electrical Apprenticeship Program
+Electrical Training Program

 IEC offers a federally recognized electrical apprenticeship program in over 50 chapters across the United States.
 The IEC apprenticeship program consists of a minimum of 576 hours of classroom instruction and a minimum of 8,000 (documented) on the job training hours (OJT’s) with an electrical contracting company.
 Additionally, the IEC apprenticeship program is recognized by the American Council on Education (ACE) for up to 41 college credits.